canfar/canfarproc/manager/ansible-playbook/README.md

 `request_cpus = 1`
 `request_memory = 1000`
 `request_disk = 1000`
--These are the resources required to run your job.
+- These are the resources required to run your job.
 By default the memory is given in Kb and the disk space in Mb.

 `should_transfer_files = yes`
 - This option ensures executable is transferred from the condor submission host to the VM which is booted by the batch system.